Luigi Robecchi Bricchetti: The scientific collection

-Robecchi Bricchetti left a will where he donated the majority of his archive to the Ethnographic and Anthropological Museum in Florence and the Pigorini National Museum of Prehistory and Ethnography in Rome.
+Robecchi Bricchetti left a will in which he donated the majority of his archive to the Ethnographic and Anthropological Museum in Florence and the Pigorini National Museum of Prehistory and Ethnography in Rome.
 The Natural History Museum, Pavia, received his photo-archive, his library and a selection of weapons and items collected during his thirty years of travels and explorations.

 The Robecchi Bricchetti Museum in the Visconti Castle (Pavia) is dedicated to him.